ZeroIntensity/view.py/docs/building-projects/responses.md

 - The dictionary represents the headers (e.g. `{"x-www-my-header": "some value"}`)

 `Response` objects can also be returned, which implement the `__view_response__` protocol.
 All response classes inherit from `Response`, which supports operations like setting cookies.

+Finally, the `middleware` method on a `Route` can be used to implement middleware.